Classifications of Crimes

 Crimes are classified into levels or degrees, depending on their seriousness.
 The actual classification of a particular offense varies by jurisdiction.
 If you are to be questioned about possible involvement in a crime, have been arrested or you stand accused of a criminal act, you should consult an experienced attorney as early in the process as possible.
 A criminal defense lawyer from Law Offices of Frank Jackson in Dallas, TX, can explain more about the particular crime involved and its possible ramifications.

-Under federal criminal law and the laws of about half of the states, a felony is a crime that is punishable by imprisonment of a year or more.
+Under federal criminal law and the laws of about half of the states, a felony is defined as a crime that is punishable by imprisonment of a year or more.
 Other states may define a felony as a crime that is punishable by death or a prison sentence served in a state penitentiary instead of a local jail.
 Generally, the most serious crimes are classified as felonies.
-These are the ones that are particularly violent, involve dangerous weapons or substances (like drugs or explosives) or deal with issues of national security, serious financial impact or extensive harm to property.
+These are the ones that are particularly violent, involve dangerous weapons or substances (like drugs or explosives), or deal with issues of national security, serious financial impact, or extensive harm to property.